 A wholly-owned subsidiary issued a series of promissory notes in order to finance transportation equipment (the "Equipment Financing").
-The notes issued in connection with the Equipment Financing, which are secured by liens on selected titled vehicles, include certain affirmative and negative covenants, are generally payable in 60 monthly installments and bear interest at fixed rates ranging from 3.18% to 4.22%.
-At December 31, 2017, we were in compliance with all covenants.
+The notes issued in connection with the Equipment Financing, which are secured by liens on selected titled vehicles, include certain affirmative and negative covenants, are generally payable in 60 monthly installments and bear interest at fixed rates ranging from 3.18% to 5.13%.
+At December 31, 2018, we were in compliance with all covenants.

 A wholly-owned subsidiary issued a series of promissory notes in order to finance certain purchases of real property (the "Real Estate Financing").
 The promissory notes, which are secured by first mortgages and assignment of leases on specific parcels of real estate and improvements, include certain affirmative and negative covenants and are generally payable in 120 monthly installments.
 Each of the notes bears interest at LIBOR plus 2.25%.
-At December 31, 2017, we were in compliance with all covenants.
+At December 31, 2018, we were in compliance with all covenants.

 We also maintain a short-term line of credit secured by our portfolio of marketable securities (the "Margin Facility").
 It bears interest at LIBOR plus 1.10%.
 The amount available under the Margin Facility is based on a percentage of the market value of the underlying securities.
-We did not have any amounts outstanding under the Margin Facility at December 31, 2017 or 2016, and the maximum available borrowings were \$8.9 million and \$7.0 million, respectively.
+At December 31, 2018, \$0.5 million was outstanding under the Margin Facility, and the maximum available for borrowing was \$5.0 million.